kayitesijackie/Github-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## Description
 The website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+But before submit it the user will see all repositories of the owner of the username, the user can view it or see the demo or clone it.
 #### By **Jackie**

 ## Link to site